BDC Hamburger Icon

 Privacy issues

-Retargeting can use tracking methods and cookies to gather data without consent.
-Companies must be transparent to consumers about the data they collect, including complying with General Data Protection Regulation data collection.
+Some retargeting tools can use tracking methods and cookies to gather data without consent.
+Companies must be transparent with consumers about the data they collect and comply with laws like the General Data Protection Regulation.

 Too many ads

-Sometimes, retargeting a lead or customer can take several rounds of ads.
-Be careful that you don’t overuse retargeting.
-If consumers see the same or similar ads too frequently, it can cause them to dislike your brand, unsubscribe from your email list or purchase from a competitor.
+Sometimes, successfully retargeting a lead or customer can take several rounds of ads.
+The risk here is turning the consumer off, so be careful not to overuse retargeting.
+If someone sees the same or similar ads too frequently, they may start to dislike your brand.
+Or, perhaps just as bad, they’ll unsubscribe from your email list or purchase from a competitor.

 FYIDid you know

-The term “retargeting” is often used interchangeably with “remarketing.”
+The term “retargeting” is often used synonymously with “remarketing.”
 However, there is a slight difference between the two.
-While retargeting and remarketing are intended to re-engage prospects who previously indicated an interest in a brand’s products or services, remarketing is typically reserved for the email channel.
-[Related article: The Best Email Marketing Services]
+Retargeting and remarketing are both intended to reengage past customers and prospects who previously indicated an interest in a brand’s products or services.
+However, remarketing is typically reserved for the email channel.

 “Remarketing is the act of bringing people back to your business through email campaigns and reaching out to the people who have had certain interactions on your website,” Harulow said.
 “Retargeting, however, is more focused on paid advertising and tracking events that happen on your website or ad campaigns, [such as] product clicks, clicks on your ad [and] form fills.”

 The difference in terminology today is largely semantics.
-Both retargeting and remarketing are part of a strategy that brings previously engaged users back into the fold and encourages them to become customers.
+Both retargeting and remarketing can be part of a marketing plan that brings previously engaged users back into the sales funnel and encourages them to become customers.
 The significant difference between the two is the channels through which the strategy is applied.

 “These terms are used fairly interchangeably these days,” said LaFond.
 “For a more technical definition, remarketing is considered to be more email-specific and retargeting is site- or cookie-based.
 Both of these strategies are pushing users back to complete an action on site, but the path can vary.”